Frequently Asked Questions

-Q. Have you envisioned a means of using solar cells as a means of recharging in remote location scenarios?
+Q. Have you envisioned a means of using solar cells as a means of recharging while parked?

-Yes we have, however we have not yet decided on whether that will be an offering we provide or an aftermarket option.
-Charging an EV with small-scale solar power with a footprint roughly the size of a vehicle takes an incredibly long time, but there might be situations where it would be useful.
-By working with aftermarket vendors we can identify different use cases for the end customer.
-For example: If the end customer has a bed cap, tonneau style cover, or other work truck type of accessory being used, the aftermarket industry can better support solar integration for powering tools or vehicle charging over long-term storage to reduce or eliminate parasitic losses.
+Yes we have, however we are going to leave this opportunity open to the aftermarket community at this time.
+Charging an EV with small-scale solar power with a footprint roughly the size of a vehicle takes an incredibly long time, but there are situations where it could be useful.
+For example: If the owner has a bed cap, tonneau style cover, or other work truck type of accessory being used, the aftermarket industry can support solar integration for powering tools or vehicle charging over long-term storage (such as at an airport) to reduce or eliminate parasitic losses.

 Q. Do you have a proof of concept that you can provide batteries that you design intended for use in vehicles can charge in 15 minutes?